XertroV/vscode-openplanet-angelscript/README.md

 - 0.2.21
   - Fix bad logging output for slow-to-parse statements.
+  - Dummy release -- version numbers were off by 1.
 - 0.2.20
   - Add support for new OpenplanetNext.json produced by v1.25.23+
   - reduce amount of logging a bit